justdigital/hulq/README.md

 ## The Gulpfile ##

-You can change this file to configure how your output will be generated
+You can change this file to configure how your output will be generated.
+The gulp-xslttemplate documentation is available [here](tasks/README.md)

 ```
 replaces: {